 Jennifer Bourgoyne had recently remarried and was nine months pregnant with her third son when she was laid off from her longtime corporate job in 2005.
 Severance check in hand, she opted to launch her own business, Czela Bellies CesareanWear, an undergarment solution for moms post C-section.
 Finally, all the flexibility a working mom could want, right?
 Well, kinda.
-Logging 40 or more hours each week and needing to keep costs down, the Austin, TX, mom realized she needed less expensive, more flexible child care than the day care she once used.
+While logging 40+ hours each week and needing to keep costs down, the Austin, TX mom realized she needed an inexpensive, flexible, 24 hour daycare option.

 The solution came from multiple sources.
 Jennifer took advantage of her health club’s babysitting service for several hours a day while putting the club’s café to work as her office.
 She also swapped sitting hours with trusted playgroup moms and did research at the public library while her son attended puppet hour a few feet away.
-She works at night, too.
+Because she works at night, too, 24 hour daycare was a must-have.

 Sound complicated?
 Well, even now, with a successful business and her sons at ages 19, 13 and 5, Jennifer wouldn’t go back to a traditional care solution.
 “It’s been really great for me as well as my kids,” she says.
 “I have so much control over my work hours and my children’s care.”

-As a still-tough economy continues to inform family cost-cutting, and work lives become increasingly flexible, more and more working parents are on the hunt for new child-care options.
+As a still-tough economy continues to inform family cost-cutting, and work lives become increasingly flexible, more and more working parents are on the hunt for new child-care options, with some needing 24 hour daycare.
 The 2010 U.S. census report shows that 23 percent of working parents employ “multiple arrangements” for care—and signs indicate this is a growing trend.
 “Families are opting for informal childcare arrangements to get their needs met,” says Gina Adams, a senior researcher at the Urban Institute, a Washington, DC–based think tank.
 “The recession has changed the industry more than we realize.”

 Tammy Gold, owner of Gold Parent Coaching and the Gold Nanny Group in Short Hills, NJ, agrees.
 “I’m seeing more families adopting nanny shares to reduce costs and finding creative arrangements to meet changes in employment,” she says.
 Both Adams and Gold caution, however, that parents should first and foremost seek solutions that are safe and reliable.